Editor's Note — This article was first published in June 2016.

 He's visited 332 parks in 142 countries.
 So we knew he wasn't going to miss out on this one.

-Zwanzger was lucky enough to get a sneak preview of Shanghai Disneyland during its pre-opening trial period before the official June 16 opening date.
+Zwanzger was lucky enough to get a sneak preview of the new park in Shanghai before the official opening date.

 CNN: What's your overall impression?